jakubartur/nexa/build-aux/mingw/readme.md

-The development environment supports installing both 32-bit and 64-bit versions of the toolchain and dependencies, allowing you to build the statically linked Bitcoin binaries as either 32-bit or 64-bit.
+The development environment supports installing both 32-bit and 64-bit versions of the toolchain and dependencies, allowing you to build the statically linked Nexa binaries as either 32-bit or 64-bit.
 The configuration scripts allow you to build just 32-bit, just 64-bit, or both 32 and 64 bit at a single go.
 This is controlled via the `BUILD_32_BIT` and `BUILD_64_BIT` options.